 Off the field, Mahomes enjoys a simple life alongside girlfriend Brittany Matthews, a former soccer player who works as a personal trainer.
 The couple also have two dogs together — Steel and Silver — whose joint Instagram account has more than 75,000 followers.

 Tally it all up, and it’s safe to say that Patrick Mahomes is a VERY rich dude for someone who hasn’t even turned 25 years old.

-Is Mahomes worth $200 million?
-If he leads Travis Kelce, Tyreek Hill, Sammy Watkins and company to Kansas City’s first Super Bowl, then you’re damn right he is.
+Is Mahomes worth $200 million and the massive salary cap hit?
+Well, he’s led Travis Kelce, Tyreek Hill, Sammy Watkins and company to Kansas City’s first Super Bowl in 50 years last season.

 Break out the Patrick Mahomes wigs, Kansas City.
 This superstar isn’t going anywhere.

 This post was originally published September 26, 2019.